livechat/chat-widget-adapters/packages/widget-vue/README.md

 ### Composition API

-This package exports a set of [Vue Composition API](https://v3.vuejs.org/api/composition-api.html#composition-api) utilities that allow consuming reactive data from chat widget in any place of the application as long as the `LiveChatWidget` component is rendered in the tree.
+This package exports a set of [Vue Composition API](https://v3.vuejs.org/api/composition-api.html#composition-api) utilities that allow consuming reactive data from the chat widget in any place of the application as long as the `LiveChatWidget` component is rendered in the tree.

 #### useWidgetState

-Access current chat widget `availability` or `visibility` state if the chat widget is loaded.
+Access the current chat widget `availability` or `visibility` state if the chat widget is loaded.

 ```html
 <script setup>